Priyadharshini728/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: HIRUTHIK SUDHAKAR
+Developed by: priya dharshini
-RegisterNumber: 212223240054
+RegisterNumber: 212224040252
 */

 import pandas as pd